flora-comms/flora-docs/groupwork/minutes/november/04-MjwMeeting.md

 We are doing another order.
 Budget is sitting at $341.08.
 Order we want to do is $60 give or take.

+## PCB revision

+Are MJW happy with our PCB?
+Is it worth doing another revision.
+We'd like to focus our remaining time on firmware.

 # PLANS FOR THIS WEEK

 ## Due this week